jerrycyip/videos-hooks/README.md

 # Search for Videos App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This project comprises a basic search bar that retrieves videos from [YouTube's Search:list API](https://developers.google.com/youtube/v3/docs/search/list) and displays a list of video results in a CSS Grid along with a video player for the selected video.
+This project comprises a refactor of the existing 'videos' repository using functional components and hooks instead of class components and lifecycle methods.
+Funtionally, the project comprises the same functionality, that is, a basic search bar that retrieves videos from [YouTube's Search:list API](https://developers.google.com/youtube/v3/docs/search/list) and displays a list of video results in a CSS Grid along with a video player for the selected video.
 We leverage [Semantic UI's](https://semantic-ui.com/) free stylesheet for styling our app (stylesheet href link included in index.html) - this saves time and ensures the project's primary focus is practicing React JS concepts.

 This project is one of the practice exercises for Stephen Grider's Udemy course, [Modern React with Redux](https://www.udemy.com/course/react-redux/).
 The project helps practice using core React JS concepts including the following:
 1) Building Content with JSX